-The admission authority has responsibility for admissions to this school.
+The academy company Corpus Christi Catholic Academy Trust is the admission authority and has delegated full responsibility for admissions to the Local Governing Body.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
-The admission authority has set the school's Published Admissions Number ("PAN") at 30 pupils to be admitted to the reception year in the school year which begins in September, 2025.
+The admission authority has set the nursery's Published Admissions Number ("PAN") at 26 pupils to be admitted to the nursery reception year in the school year which begins in September 2026.